Time Zones in United Arab Emirates

 what currency does United Arab Emirates use?

-If you are traveling to Abu Dhabi or Dubai, pricing for hotels, taxis, restaurants, and shopping will typically be shown in AED.
-For businesses, invoices, payroll, and many commercial agreements inside the country are also commonly denominated in Dirhams.
+If you are traveling to Abu Dhabi or Dubai, pricing for accommodation, dining, taxis, and shopping will be quoted in AED.
+For businesses issuing invoices or budgets in the UAE market, AED is the relevant local currency to use.

 what is the dialing code for United Arab Emirates?

 The international dialing code for the United Arab Emirates is +971.
-You use this prefix when calling UAE landlines or mobile numbers from another country.
+You use this code when calling UAE numbers from another country.

-is the time the same across all emirates in the UAE?
+is the time the same across all emirates?